rdmatheus/bergrm/README.md

 > Rodrigo M. R. Medeiros
 > <rodrigo.matheus@live.com>, IME-USP

-The `bergrm` package provide a set of functions for a complete regression analysis of count data, in which it is assumed that the dependent variable follows a BerG distribution.
+The `bergrm` package (in development) provide a set of functions for a complete regression analysis of count data, in which it is assumed that the dependent variable follows a BerG distribution.
 The BerG regression was proposed by Bourguignon and Medeiros (2020), and can be used to fit count data with overdispersion, equidispersion (but are not Poisson-distributed), and underdispersion.

 ## Installation